 |Breakdown of Site Usage by Month: 1 January 2013 – 30 June 2013|

 |Users||Pageviews||Avg. visit duration (mins)||Freq. visitor countries|

-The most accessed page after the homepage has been the project blog, although with the ‘Diamonds & Gold’, ‘Meet the Team’ and the ‘Advisory Board’ areas are also all highly popular.
-Additionally, the project blog, a newer addition to the website, is also becoming increasingly popular contains methodological and theoretical discussion in addition to project updates, and it is clear that users follow these discussions.
+The most accessed page after the homepage for this period is the project ‘Blog’, with the ‘Latest Project News’, ‘Minerals Revolution’ and the ‘Research Methodologies’ areas also highly popular.
+The project blog contains methodological and theoretical discussion in addition to project updates, and users continue to follow these discussions.

 Where users access the site from, and how often: